naomi-carey/Stripe-React-BE-Docs/README.md

   <p align="center">
     <i>
-    This checklist will set up and integrate the stripe payment system within React.
+    This checklist will complete the set up and integrate the stripe payment system within React.
 We will complete the following: